Muchtar Pakpahan: Medan riots and second arrest

 On 16 April, Pakpahan went to Semarang.
 Two days after his arrival, a series of workers strikes and riots occurred all over Java and Sumatra.
 About ten strikes occurred at the Famoes Shoes Factory, Simoplas, Damatex and Sinar Pantja Daya, with the longest one being at the Famoes Shoes Factory for more than two days.

-The most significant strike occurred in Medan, North Sumatra, on 14 April, with between 6 to 20 thousand workers from all over the province joining the strike.
+The most significant strike occurred in Medan, North Sumatra, on 14 April, with between 6 and 20 thousand workers from all over the province joining the strike.
 Initially, the strike was a peaceful one, with some of the workers even requesting permission from their bosses to join the demonstration.
 However, the demonstration soon turned violent after the Governor of North Sumatra, Raja Inal Siregar, only send his assistant to meet with the protesters.
 The riots continued for about a month and spread to other regions in the province, such as in Tanjung Morawa and Pematang Siantar.
 During the riots, a factory owner named Yuri Kristianto was killed after being beaten by an angry mob.
 A worker, named Rusli, died during the protests.
 Pakpahan himself oversaw the giving of compensation from the Industri Karet Deli Company—Rusli's company—to his widow.
 As of 22 April, an estimated of 33 offices and factories, 43 cars, 4 motorcycles, 9 computers, 4 televisions, and 2 antennas were either broken or destroyed during the riots.

 Immediately after the riots, the Chief of Staff of the Armed Forces Lt.
 Gen. Herman Mantiri held a press conference, in which he blamed the SBSI for inciting riots in North Sumatra.
 Mantiri then blamed Amosi Telaumbanua, the SBSI leader in North Sumatra, and Muchtar Pakpahan as the most responsible person for the riots.
 The Commander of the Armed Forces, General Feisal Tanjung, stated that the riots in North Sumatra were a communist-ridden act of subversion.
 The Coordinating Minister for Political Affairs and Security, Susilo Sudarman, also remarked that the demands of the workers were absurd, such as the minimum wage raise to 7,000 rupiahs.